Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 How to Sell After Lock-in Expires

-Once your lock-in period ends, your shares automatically become tradable.
-They'll appear in your demat account with the lock-in tag removed.
-You can then sell them through your broker just like any other listed share.
+After the end of your lock-in period, your shares get converted to tradable shares automatically.
+They will be in your demat account no longer marked with the lock-in tag.
+You can then sell them via your broker in the same manner as any other listed share.

 Taxation During the Transition from Unlisted to Listed

-The good news: Your holding period does not reset.
-The date you originally purchased the unlisted shares remains your acquisition date.
+The good news is that your holding period is not reset.
+The date of your original purchase of the unlisted shares is the same as your acquisition date.

-If you held unlisted shares for 20 months and then they got listed, you'd need to hold them for just 4 more months (totaling 24 months from original purchase) to qualify for long-term capital gains treatment for unlisted shares.
-But remember, you're still in lock-in, so you can't sell anyway during this time.
+In case you had unlisted stocks for one year and eight months and then they were listed, you would have to hold them for just four more months (making it two years from the original purchase) to be eligible for long-term capital gains treatment for unlisted stocks.
+However, do not forget that you are still under the lock-in period, thus you are not allowed to sell during this time.

-After lock-in expires and if you sell after completing 12 months from listing date, your gains would be treated as long-term capital gains on listed shares with the long term capital gain tax on shares rate of 12.5% on gains exceeding ₹1.25 lakh per year.
+When the lock-in period is over and if you sell after passing 12 months from the date of listing, then your profits will be classified as long-term capital gains on listed shares with the long-term capital gain tax on shares rate of 12.5% on gains over ₹1.25 lakh per year.

 Cost of Acquisition